ianstrang2/berkoTNF/docs/SPEC_RSVP.md

   IF NEW.tenant_id IS DISTINCT FROM (SELECT tenant_id FROM players WHERE player_id = NEW.player_id) THEN
     RAISE EXCEPTION 'tenant mismatch between player pool and player';
   END IF;
+  -- Prevent guest self-booking (source must be 'admin' for guests) IF NEW.source != 'admin' AND EXISTS (SELECT 1 FROM players WHERE player_id = NEW.player_id AND is_guest = true) THEN
+    RAISE EXCEPTION 'guests cannot self-book, must be admin-added';
+  END IF;
   RETURN NEW;
 END; $$ LANGUAGE plpgsql;